The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Will your creditors accept your consumer proposal?
 Look here for the answer.

-Both bankruptcy and consumer proposals are viable options for getting out of tax debt trouble, depending on your financial situation.
+Depending on your financial situation any one of the mentioned options can help you with your tax debt.
 Working with an expert will help you determine which debt relief option is best for you.

 How to Avoid Future Tax Debt Problems?